-If you had “government shutdown” on your 2020 bingo card...congrats.
+If you had "government shutdown" on your pandemic bingo card...congrats.
 The US narrowly avoided one on October 1.
 But the stopgap funding bill only hit ‘pause’ on the problem through December 3, when the US could be right back to facing a (partial) government shutdown.
 Lawmakers have until October 1, 2021 to avoid it.
-Hint: a shutdown = when Congress can’t agree on legislation to (even temporarily) fund operations for the next fiscal year.
+Hint: a shutdown = when Congress can't agree on legislation to (even temporarily) fund operations for the next fiscal year.

 What you can do about it: Get your finances in the best position possible to ride out a potential government shutdown.
 A few tips: